 Certification is a voluntary, third-party assessment, through an audit, of a tourism enterprise or destination for conformity to a standard.
 Certification is done by Certification Bodies throughout the world.
 GSTC accredits those that certify.

 GSTC Accredited means that a Certification Body (CB) awards certification according to processes that comply with international standards and good practices.
-Businesses certified by a GSTC-Accredited CB can use the GSTC Chain of Custody logo (CoC) along with the CB’s mark.
+Businesses certified by a GSTC-Accredited CB can use the “Certified to GSTC Criteria” logo along with the CB’s mark.

 1) Read the short guide “The Responsible Tourist: How to find, book and get the most from your holiday” by Anna Spenceley & Andrew Rylance.